 What is a Truth Table?

-The total number of columns in a truth table is the sum of the inputs + 1 (the exit column).
-The number of rows of the truth table is the number of combinations that can be achieved with the inputs and it is equal to 2n, where n is the number of columns in the truth table (with no output column)
+The total number of columns in a truth table is the sum of inputs and outputs.
+The number of rows of the table is the number of combinations that can be achieved with the inputs and it is equal to 2n, where n is the number of columns in the table (with no output columns)

-Example of a 2 & 3 Input NOR gate Truth Tables
+Example of a 2 & 3 Input NOR gate Truths Tables

 Analyzing the truth table of the 2 input NOR gate and the truth table of the 3 input NOR gate, we see that the outputs of the gates are “high” or “1”, when their inputs are all “low” or “0”.